-H1/2 WHITE (+/-) selectable light flash output
+H1/2 WHITE (+/-) SELECTABLE LIGHT FLASH OUTPUT

-As shipped, the H1/2 WHITE wire should be connected to the (+) parking light wire.
-If the light flash polarity jumper near the main plug is moved to the opposite position (see the Programming Jumper section of this guide), this wire supplies a (-) 200 mA output.
-This is suitable for driving (-) light control wires in Toyota, Lexus, BMW, some Mitsubishi, some Mazda, and other models.
+As shipped, this wire should be connected to the (+) parking light wire.
+If the light flash polarity jumper under the sliding door is moved to the opposite position (see Internal Programming Jumpers section of this guide), this wire supplies a (-) 200 mA output.
+This is suitable for driving (-) light control wires in Toyota, Lexus, BMW, some Mitsubishi, some Mazda, and other model cars.

-H1/3 WHITE/BLUE 200 mA (-) channel 3 programmable output
+H1/3 WHITE/BLUE 200 MA (-) CHANNEL 3 PROGRAMMABLE OUTPUT

-This wire provides a (-) 200 mA output whenever the transmitter button(s) controlling channel three is pressed.
+This wire provides a 200 mA (-) output whenever the transmitter button(s) controlling channel three is pressed.
 This output can be programmed to provide the following types of output (see System Features Learn Routine section of this guide):

-- > A validity output will send a signal as long as the transmission is received. - ► A latched output will send a continuous signal after the button controlling channel three is pressed and released.
-The signal will continue until the button controlling channel three is pressed again. - ➤ A latched/reset with ignition output works similar to the latched output, but will also reset (output will stop) when the ignition is turned on and then off.
-This output can also be shut off at any time by pressing the transmitter button that controls Channel 3 again. - ► A 30-second timed output will send a signal for 30 seconds when channel three is pressed.
-This output can be shut off during the 30-second period by pressing the Channel 3 button again. - ➤ This output can also be programmed to provide a second unlock pulse when the disarm button is pressed within 15 seconds after disarming the system.
+- A validity output will send a signal as long as the transmission is received. - A latched output will send a signal continuously when channel three pressed and will continue until channel three is pressed again.

+- A latched/reset with ignition output works similar to the latched output, but will also reset (output will stop) when the ignition is turned on and then off. - A 30 second timed output will send a signal for 30 seconds when channel three is pressed.
+This output can be shut off during the 30-second period by pressing Channel 3 again. - This output can also be programmed to provide a second unlock pulse when the disarm button is pressed within 15 seconds after disarming the system.
 This can be used to unlock the passenger doors when installing progressive door locks.